MicrosoftDocs/Hololens/hololens/security-baseline.md

 ### 2.6 [RootCATrustedCertificates CSP](/windows/client-management/mdm/rootcacertificates-csp)

-We recommend configuring **Root, CA, TrustedPublisher and TrustedPeople** nodes in this CSP as a best practice but won't recommend on specific values for each node in this CSP.
+We recommend configuring **Root, CA, TrustedPublisher and TrustedPeople** nodes in this CSP as a best practice but don't recommend on specific values for each node in this CSP.

 ### 2.7 [TenantLockdown CSP](/windows/client-management/mdm/tenantlockdown-csp)